How to play bar chords

 When you master the technique, you can watch for our chords | tab and try to play guitar.

-Work and bar chords guitar exercise
+Work and exercise

-Last but not least : if you want to succeed quickly in making the barre chords on guitar and be able to access hundreds of chords easily and with few positions, you have to practice several times a day and every day a little bit.
+Last but not least : if you want to succeed quickly in making the barre chords and be able to access hundreds of chords easily and with few positions, you have to practice several times a day and every day a little bit.

 And to rest, you can play our easy guitar song.